KingNoran/DSA-Challenge/README.md

 # DSA-Challenge
-This is a personal challenge where I try to finish this Data Structures and Algorithms playlist in just a span of a week!
+This is a personal challenge where I try to finish this Data Structures and Algorithms playlist in just a span of a month (or less)!
+No google, no chatgpt, no cheating!

+However, if I do get stuck on one problem for too long (let's say, a two days on just one problem), I can peek at the solution.

 Note: Due to the busy nature of my Finals, I decided to postpone the challenge for a while.
 I have officially resumed the challenged on June 21, 2024.